ozfortress/ozfortress_docs/docs/rules/infractions.md

 ### Ban Extensions
 Whilst Ban Extensions have been mostly retired by Ban Resets, the Behaviour Panel will still reserve the right to use Ban Extensions in more severe cases, or where someone breaches the maximum point threshold for a Ban Reset.

+### Infraction Modifiers
+Infraction Modifiers act as a 2x modifier for some select infractions.
+Modifiers were added as a way to increase the penalty of some infractions when perpetrated against a member of our staff team.
+To be clear, we never want to introduce harmful segregation in our punishment of bad actors within ozfortress, but the goal of Infraction Modifiers is to introduce a more effective way of punishing severe breaches in our Infractions Ruleset/Community Guidelines that are perpetrated against members of our staff.

+By doubling the points of certain infractions (#101, #302 & #304) when perpetrated against a staff member, these penalties will instantly incur a 3-Round Match Ban, or 1-Year League Ban, the latter of which we understand is incredibly harsh.
+We want to reassure everyone that the usage of Infraction Modifiers will be limited only to offences against members of our staff team, and will be limited to cases of more severe abuse, stalking, threats of harm - the bizarre stuff.

+!!! warning "Recent Change - 03/10/2024"
+    Infraction offences have been reworded and updated.
+Please see the news post for more information.

 ## Player Behaviour Infractions
 Specifically player behaviour not related to in-match play or organisation.
 Please note that something a player says in match communications can be subject to Behavioural Infractions.

 ##### Tier 1 Offences - 10 points (6-Month Point Expiry)
 + `#101` Excessive trash talk, flaming, or repeated abuse/harassment.
   > Beyond that which can reasonably be considered banter.
+  + Infraction Modifiers can be applied to this infraction.

 ##### Tier 2 Offences - 20 points (1-Year Point Expiry)
 + `201` Malicious impersonation of ozfortress players.